Wesley Mission Reid Court Renovation. Environmental design for that out-and-about feeling!

 How wonderful it is to positively affect such deserving members of our community by merely allowing art to inspire their space.
 For us, helping managers with their dementia environmental design is not only fun and intellectually rewarding but, a delight!

-Enjoy our video below and please use the contact form if you have any questions.
+Please use the contact form if you have any questions.